- Financial Term Glossary

 Credit Counseling FAQs

-What is the difference between credit counseling, debt resolution, and bankruptcy?
+What is the difference between credit counseling, debt relief, and bankruptcy?

 Credit counseling: Counselors can enroll you in a debt management plan that typically lowers your interest rates and puts you on a more affordable payment schedule.

-Debt resolution: Involves convincing your creditors to accept less than you owe as payment in full.
+Debt relief: Involves convincing your creditors to accept less than you owe as payment in full.

 Bankruptcy: A court-ordered plan in which you either surrender assets or pay into a plan to discharge some or all of your debts.